Filters for Domain Analytics Technologies API

 Note that filters are associated with a certain object in the result array, and should be specified accordingly.

-Instead of ‘login’ and ‘password’ use your credentials from https://app.dataforseo.com/api-dashboard
+Instead of ‘login’ and ‘password’ use your credentials from https://app.dataforseo.com/api-access

 <?php